TudorGR/licenta-project/README.md

-# SmartCalendar - AI-Powered Calendar Assistant
+# CalendarIQ - AI-Powered Calendar Assistant

 An intelligent calendar application that combines traditional calendar functionality with cutting-edge AI capabilities to revolutionize personal scheduling and event management.